 The Center for Injury Research and Prevention has a variety of research tools and data resources that were developed utilizing our interdiscplinary approach to child injury prevention science.
 The following survey instruments have been used in CIRP studies described in published scientific articles.
 For more information on these research tools and data resources for researchers or to request a specific measure, please contact us.

-- New Jersey Traffic Safety Outcomes (NJ-TSO) Data Warehouse -- This tool is being used by CIRP researchers to advance traffic safety research and associated epidemiologic methods through novel administrative data linkages.
-Led by Allison E. Curry, PhD, MPH, the research team has developed a comprehensive data warehouse that includes the full licensing, citation, and crash history of every New Jersey driver between 2004 and 2014.
-The New Jersey Traffic Safety Outcomes (NJ-TSO) Data Warehouse allows us to fill numerous important gaps in car crash research.
+- New Jersey Safety and Health Outcomes (NJ-SHO) Data Warehouse -- This research tool is being used by CIRP researchers and collaborators to advance safety and health research and associated epidemiologic methods through novel administrative data linkages.
+Led by Allison E. Curry, PhD, MPH, the research team has developed a comprehensive data warehouse that includes the full licensing, citation, and crash history of every New Jersey driver between 2004 and 2018.
+It also includes rich statewide data on all outpatient, inpatient, and emergency department visits to NJ hospitals over this time period, both for injury and non-injury reasons.

 - CIRP Driving Simulator Core -- Our researchers are dedicated to understanding driving behaviors and performance to help improve the safety and health of children, adolescents, and young adults through qualitative and quantitative research conducted with our state-of-the art driving simulators.
 We also provide the technical and administrative support for other researchers to conduct simulator-based observational studies.

 - Strategic Highway Research Program (SHRP2) -- A data set of on-road naturalistic driving of 542 teens (16 to 19 years old) and 560 adults (35 to 54 years old) is available to study the specific challenges inherent to teen driving.
 This data set contains information on 1,484 crashes and near crashes, which happened during the two years drivers were recorded, and a large number of dynamic variables during each event.
 In addition, this data set contains demographic, health and behavioral data from 300 questions that were asked from all drivers in the study.
 It also contains summaries of 1.7 million trips that were collectively driven by the 1,000+ drivers over the course of two years.
 Driving videos and numerical data are available for analysis, as well as sample Matlab™ code.